mhogeveen/FoundryRemake/README.txt

 This repo is for a portfolio project.

-This will be a near pixel-perfect reproduction of the Foundry (in particular the Restaurant variant) template from Medium Rare.
+This will be a near pixel-perfect reproduction of the Foundry (in particular the Restaurant variant) template from Medium Rare with adjustments to some elements to give it some of my own flair.